 Claude Code Rate Limit Error

-How to troubleshoot Claude Code 429, server temporarily limiting requests, session limit, weekly limit, and low credit balance messages.
+How to troubleshoot Claude Code 429, approaching 5-hour limit, session limit, weekly limit, ccusage differences, context auto-compact, and low credit balance messages.

 If Claude Code shows Request rejected (429), Server is temporarily limiting requests, session limit, weekly limit, or Credit balance is too low, first identify whether the issue is temporary throttling, subscription usage, API billing, or provider-specific limits.